-The increase in engineering, technology and development costs for the three months ended March 31, 2022 reflects an increase in personnel costs associated with the FY 2021 Acquisitions which included an increase in engineering and product function personnel totaling 16 full-time employees.
-In addition to the impact on personnel costs arising from the FY 2021 Acquisitions, the change reflects a net increase since the end of the prior year comparable quarter of approximately 16 net full-time employees in connection with the increase in our inhouse product and engineering functions.
-The increase in engineering, technology and development costs for the three months ended March 31, 2022 also reflected an increase in cloud services and other technology platform costs totaling \$1,005,000, primarily reflecting costs resulting from our FY 2021 Acquisitions as well as continued surge in engagement across our digital properties.
-Excluding the impact of our FY 2021 Acquisitions, the increase in cloud services and platform costs totaled \$302,000 for the three months ended March 31, 2022.
-The increase also included the amortization of developed technology related intangible assets acquired in connection with the FY 2021 Acquisitions totaling \$337,000.
+The increase in engineering, technology and development costs was primarily due to the following:

+- Increase in personnel costs associated with the FY 2021 Acquisitions which included an acquisition date increase in engineering and product function personnel totaling 16 full-time employees, effective June 1, 2021. - In addition to the impact on personnel costs arising from the FY 2021 Acquisitions, the change reflects a net increase since the end of the prior year comparable quarter of approximately 14 net full-time employees in connection with the increase in our inhouse product and engineering functions. - The increase in engineering, technology and development costs for the three months ended June 30, 2022 also reflected an increase in cloud services and other technology platform costs totaling \$448,000, primarily reflecting costs resulting from our FY 2021 Acquisitions, as well as the continued strong engagement across our digital properties. - The increase also included the amortization of developed technology related intangible assets acquired in connection with the FY 2021 Acquisitions totaling \$337,000 for the three months ended June 30, 2022.
+FY 2021 Acquisition related amortization of developed technology related intangible assets for the three months ended June 30, 2021 totaled \$63,000.